Skip to main content

 Can I drive in Texas with no US license but a valid foreign license?

 Yes — Texas Transportation Code §521.029 recognizes valid foreign driver's licenses for non-residents and visitors driving in the state.
 Once you become a Texas resident (90+ days), state law expects you to convert to a Texas DL, but the conversion deadline does not invalidate your auto insurance policy.
 A-LA Auto Insurance writes coverage using your foreign license alone, or paired with an International Driving Permit (issued only by AAA or American Automobile Touring Alliance) for officers who need an English translation at traffic stops.
 The vehicle must still carry Texas's 30/60/25 minimum liability under §601.072.
-Same-day proof of insurance is available at 14 DFW offices.
-Licensed agent Sean Gilani, TDI #3107286.
+Same-day proof of insurance is available at 15 DFW offices.
+Texas-licensed agency.
 Call (866) 252-6116.

 Frequently Asked Questions